albertstarfield/project-zephyrine/README.md

 ### Phase II: The Adaptive GNC Deterministic Control System (In Progress)

 This is where Project Zephyrine evolves beyond a standard assistant into a high-reliability control platform, guided by the principles of avionics and deterministic systems.

-For get a grasp on what we are making, take a look at this paper for reference:
-> Bosworth, J. (2007).
-F-15 IFCS: Intelligent Flight Control System.
-Nasa.gov. https://ntrs.nasa.gov/citations/20070035126

 -   **🚀 Stella Icarus Hooks:** A high-speed, JIT-compiled Python subsystem and Ada daemons for tasks that demand instant, 100% reliable, and procedurally correct execution.
 This is the foundation for real-time control and automation.
 -   **🛰️ Microcontroller Interfacing (WIP):** The architecture is designed for direct, low-level communication with microcontrollers (like an Arduino) over a serial interface.
 This enables the AI to act as a Flight Management Computer (FMC) and control real-world hardware.